iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/03 - Choose Your Truths.md

 The first step in any Ironsworn or Starforged campaign is to Choose Your Truths.
 These are facts about your world that help set the stage for the space you'll be playing in.
-Each [[Rulesets|Ruleset]] comes with its own set of Truths, which are themed to that game or expansion's default setting.
+Each [[Rulesets and homebrew|Ruleset]] comes with its own set of Truths, which are themed to that game or expansion's default setting.
 Of course, you can always skip right by this and start writing about your world however you prefer, but using the Truths tool is very handy!

 ### Truth Blocks